canyilmaz9/javapath/README.md

 ## CalculatingExponentsWithRecursiveMethods
 Write a program in Java language that uses the "Recursive" method to perform the exponentiation process whose base and exponent values are received from the user.

+## ChineseZodiac
+Write a program in Java that takes the date of birth from the user and calculates the Chinese Zodiac value.
+What is the Chinese Zodiac?
+Chinese astrology is a type of astrology that has been used for 4000 thousand years and identifies people with 12 different zodiac signs and symbols.
+The Chinese Zodiac is an animal ring in which these 12 signs are arranged at equal intervals (10 degrees wide) and has little to do with stars.
+How to calculate Chinese Zodiac?
+When calculating the Chinese zodiac, it is calculated by dividing the person's birth year by 12.

+Date of Birth 12% = 0 ➜ Monkey
+Date of Birth 12% = 1 ➜ Rooster
+Date of Birth 12% = 2 ➜ Dog
+Date of Birth 12% = 3 ➜ Pig
+Date of Birth 12% = 4 ➜ Rat
+Date of Birth 12% = 5 ➜ Ox
+Date of Birth 12% = 6 ➜ Tiger
+Date of Birth 12% = 7 ➜ Rabbit
+Date of Birth 12% = 8 ➜ Dragon
+Date of Birth 12% = 9 ➜ Snake
+Date of Birth 12% = 10 ➜ Horse
+Date of Birth 12% = 11 ➜ Sheep

 ## DiamondWithStars
 Make stars and diamonds using loops in Java.